 The Melbourne School of Psychological Sciences research is encompassed within several broad Research Themes.
 This multidisciplinary approach aims to increase the opportunities for researchers to collaborate on projects that span common themes.

 We are passionate about the training and mentoring of the next generation of scientists.
 A range of research degrees are offered at Master and Doctorate level.

-Each semester first year psychology students are required to accumulate 5 hours of participation in research projects through the School Research Experience Program that is managed via Sona Systems, which provides the means for participants to sign-up for and participate in projects online.
+Each semester first year psychology students may accumulate up to 5 hours of participation in research projects through the School Research Experience Program.
+This service is supplied via Sona Systems, which provides the means for participants to sign-up for and participate in projects online.
 The system also allows researchers to organise their data collection session online.

 The School also maintains a separate Sona Systems account for the management of paid research participants.

 This series features outstanding speakers from Australia and around the globe

 The program will bring together PhD students addressing mental health from diverse disciplinary perspectives - psychiatry, psychology, epidemiology and community mental health, history and philosophy of psychiatry, psychiatric nursing, social work, among others - and offer them a unified training experience.
 It is a joint initiative of the University's School of Psychological Sciences, Centre for Mental Health, School of Population and Global Health, and Department of Psychiatry.

 We are happy to welcome our new cohort of PhD students, who commenced their studies this year.
 Congratulations to these talented individuals for securing one of the highly competitive spots in our program as well as funding and scholarships!
 This is a great achievement, and we are looking forward